Fractured Magic: Chapter Twenty-Eight

 “You’re not in charge of me, Evelyne,” Ivor replied.

 “I am, at least for this journey,” she said, her voice as gentle as a whisper.
 Eresh and Leandros had paused their conversation, as had Trin and Cathwright.
-All the team watched the exchange.
-As soon as Evelyne noticed this, she finally tore her eyes from Roman to turn to Leandros.
+The whole team watched this exchange.
+As soon as Evelyne realized this, she finally tore her eyes from Roman and turned Leandros.
 “We’re ready for final inventory checks, Captain.
 Eresh.”

 Evelyne nodded.
-“Ivor, Aaror, go help secure the last of the luggage,” she said crossing her arms.
+“Eftychia, Aaror, go secure the last of the luggage,” she said crossing her arms.
 As she did, the movement highlighted old battle scars that criss-crossed her bare arms.
-When Ivor tried to pass her, though, she held one of them out to bar his way.
-“First, apologize to the girl.”
+When Ivor tried to pass her, she held one of them out to bar his way.
+“You—apologize to the girl.”

 Ivor looked like he’d been slapped.
 “Excuse me?”